North Carolina Museum of History: North Carolina Sports Hall of Fame

 The North Carolina Sports Hall of Fame is housed in a 4000 sqft permanent exhibit gallery on the third floor of the North Carolina Museum of History.
 The hall of fame was originally established in February 1963, with support from the Charlotte Chamber of Commerce, "celebrates excellence and extraordinary achievement in athletics [and] commemorates and memorializes exceptional accomplishments in or connected with the world of sports who have brought recognition and esteem to themselves and to the State of North Carolina."
 The hall inducted its first class of five members in December of that year and, as of 2010, numbered 274 members.

 Since the beginning, inductees, who are elected annually, have donated mementos of their sports careers to the hall of fame.
 In 1969 officials at the Charlotte Coliseum agreed to display these objects in the corridor of the building, hoping to eventually expand the building to include a room dedicated to the hall.
 The expansion never occurred, however, and in 1981 the objects were moved to the North Carolina Museum of History, where a dedicated gallery was a part of the new museum's plans.

 Mementos on display in the gallery include Richard Petty's race car, Dale Earnhardt's fire suit, North Carolina State University basketball coach Jim Valvano's warm-up suit, Arnold Palmer's Ryder Cup golf bag, Meadowlark Lemon's Harlem Globetrotters basketball uniform, North Carolina State University coach Kay Yow's Olympic team basketball, Carolina Hurricanes captain Rod Brind'Amour's game-worn jersey from Game 7 of the 2006 Stanley Cup Finals and University of North Carolina at Chapel Hill football star Charlie "Choo Choo" Justice's jersey.

 Basketball great and Wilmington, North Carolina, native Michael Jordan was conspicuously missing from the hall for many years because, even though he had been selected for induction, he had been "unable" to attend the required induction banquet.
 In 2010, it was announced that Jordan would be formally inducted to the hall.
-Uniquely, his ceremony was held at halftime of a Charlotte Bobcats game (Jordan owns the NBA team).
+Uniquely, his ceremony was held at halftime of a Charlotte Bobcats game (Jordan owned the NBA team at the time).